souljaboy764/buetepage-phri/README.md

 pip install -r requirements.txt
 ```

 Clone the repo `https://github.com/souljaboy764/phd_utils` and follow the installation instructions in its README.
+This repository has the datasets to be used already preprocessed.

 ## Training

+First the VAE and Dynamics (TDM) are trained on the Human-Human dataset, after which the human VAE and TDM are frozen and then the HRI VAE and Dynamics are trained.

 ### Human-Human Interactions